 The free-to-play side of these poker sites functions just like the traditional real-money platforms, except there aren’t any real-money deposits or cash outs.
 These free games are great for working on your poker skills, having some fun and moving up the play-money leaderboards.

 Players can create an account at some of these sites and play for free from Texas.
 If you do then find yourself in a legal state with one of these poker sites as an option, it’s easy to make a deposit and play poker online.

 Until then, the play money feature can fill the void and these sites even allow play on their top-notch poker apps.
-For some straight free-to-play poker plus the chance to compete for some real money prizes, players in Texas can access Global Poker via the link above.
+For some straight free-to-play poker plus the chance to compete for some cash prizes, players in Texas can access Global Poker via the link above.